-Humans have used different types of animal hides including cowhide leather for a thousand years.
-Some of the earliest processes of transforming animal hides into leather included the use of tools such as scrapers that were used to clean the fat off the hides aside from using it to tan animal hides as well.
+Humans have used different types of animal hides, including cowhide leather, for a thousand years.
+Some of the earliest processes of transforming animal hide into leather included using tools such as scrapers that were used to clean the fat off the hides aside from using it to tan animal hides as well.

 Still, what is cowhide leather?
 What is grained cowhide leather?
-Where does it fit into all of this and how is it different from other types of leather?
+Where does it fit into all of this, and how is it different from other types of leather?
 Find out more below.

 Before going any further, you should know what cowhide leather meaning.
 Cowhide is the natural and unbleached skin and hair of a cow.
-Though cowhide is a product of the food industry related to cattle it is also very often processed into leather.
+Though it is a product of the food industry related to cattle, it is also very often processed into leather.

-Cowhide leather is the result achieved through various processes, some more common than others; such as tanning cowhide leather.
-Once finished, the cowhide leather is used for the making of several different products.
-These products include leather jackets and apparel, shoes, wallets, furniture, different types of upholstery and many others.
+Cowhide leather is the result achieved through various processes, some more common than others, such as tanning cowhide leather.

-Below we differentiate between cowhide and other types of leather namely sheepskin, goatskin and lambskin.
-Mainly due to the fact that these are the types of leathers most commonly used.
+Below we differentiate between cowhide and other types of leather, namely sheepskin, goatskin, and lambskin.
+Mainly due to the fact that these are the types of leather most commonly used.
 And from here, you can know different types of cowhide leather as well as it’s popular uses.

 Cowhide vs Goatskin

-While cowhide may be really rugged which makes it stronger than goatskin, it does not have the flexibility or stretch as much as goatskin does.
-Cowhide has the tendency to weigh more even as a finished product whereas goatskin is comparatively lighter.
+While grain cowhide may be really rugged, which makes it stronger than goatskin, it does not have the flexibility or stretch as much as goatskin does.
+Cowhide has the tendency to weigh more even as a finished product, whereas goatskin is comparatively lighter.